 - Don’t use honey and natural raw sugar as it can promote fungal growth, which can become deadly after mixing with nectar.

-- Don’t add the red dye to your nectar feeder, as it can cause bill and liver infections in hummingbirds.
+- Don’t add the red dye to your nectar feeder, as it can cause liver infections in hummingbirds.

 - Check the feeder before filling, and clean it thoroughly if you found any mold.